 This might seem counter-intuitive, because why would you want to scrub a face that’s already dry, right?
 Wrong.
-Dry skin = dead skin, and you MUST get the dead shit off in order to “start over.”
-Plus, if your face is covered in dead dry skin, how can you expect your moisturizer to actually penetrate and do its job?
+Dry skin = dead skin, and you MUST get the dead stuff off in order to “start over.”
+Plus, if your face is covered in dead dry patches of skin, how can you expect your moisturizer to actually penetrate and do its job?

 One more thing on the topic of exfoliation: you guys are aware that there are two different kinds of exfoliating right?
-“Physical” exfoliation and “chemical” exfoliation.
+Here’s the difference between “physical” exfoliation and “chemical” exfoliation.

 - Physical comes in the form of scrubs (the ones with little beads that you physically feel sloughing off dead skin)